google/devops-governance/README.md

 A video tutorial covering how to set up the guardrails for Github can be found here: https://www.youtube.com/watch?v=bbUNsjk6G7I

 The instructions above set out how to implement the Guardrail Examples for Github.
-We do however also provide support for other platforms:
+We do however also provide support for other platforms.

 ## Supported Platforms